rohitk1609/edgistify/README.md

    3. server runs on http://localhost:9000  and client host http://localhost:3000

  Basic UI.
-for any Queries You can Contact me
+for any Queries ,You can Contact me
-Rohit
+Rohit,
-3rd year student
+3rd year student,
-IIT ropar
+IIT ropar,
-+917032670785
++917032670785,
 email - 2017cscb1087@iitrpr.ac.in / rohitkumark1609@gmail.com

+ # all Your functionalites are Met